How do you translate the expression to take a shower in Italian?

 Quante volte ti fai la doccia alla settimana?

-How many times do you take a shower in a week?
+How often do you take a shower in a week?

 Credo che farsi la doccia due volte al giorno sia un po’ eccessivo.

-I think that taking a shower twice a day is a little too much.
+I think that showering twice a day is a bit too much.